- Search The Registry

 - My Account

-Earlier that day Martin Luther King Jr.'s daughter Dr. Bernice King tweeted Crump a message that read, "Today is a defining moment for the status of my father's dream... whatever the Zimmerman verdict is," she tweeted, "in the words of my father, 'We must conduct ourselves on a higher plane of dignity and discipline.'"
+Earlier that day, Martin Luther King Jr.'s daughter Dr. Bernice King tweeted Crump a message that read, "Today is a defining moment for the status of my father's dream... whatever the Zimmerman verdict is," she tweeted, "in the words of my father, 'We must conduct ourselves on a higher plane of dignity and discipline.'"
 Trayvon Martin will forever remain in the annals of history next to Medgar Evers and Emmett Till as symbols for the fight for equal justice for all.
-Roslyn M. Brock, chairman of the National Association of Colored People, said in a statement, "Today, justice failed Trayvon Martin and his family."
+Roslyn M. Brock, chairman of the National Association of Colored People, said, "Today, justice failed Trayvon Martin and his family."

 The news also drew angry shouts from some of the dozens of demonstrators who had gathered outside the courtroom during the day in support of Martin's family.
 His parents were not in court during the reading of the verdict.